bskaplou/qmk_companion_app/README.md

 ```

-If keyboard uses Vial firmware app will load keymap directly from keyboard.
+If keyboard uses Vial firmware app will load keymap directly from keyboard and build keymap labels.

-For QMK firmware it's necessary to add to add keymap configuration in keymap-layout-editor format as in example below.
+For QMK firmware it's necessary to add keymap configuration in keymap-layout-editor format as in example below.

 ```
     "touchboard-keymap": [